 This makes it more difficult to calculate stock levels, supply chain requirements and the supporting people power.
-Factor in one-off events in the lead-up to Christmas like Black Friday and Cyber Monday and you’ve got a difficult calculation to perform.
+Factor in one-off events in the lead-up to the Holidays like Black Friday and Cyber Monday and you’ve got a difficult calculation to perform.

 To succeed in this increasingly complex landscape, retailers need real-time data and reporting that connects online with high street stores.
 The only way to achieve this is to employ cutting-edge software that monitors sales both online and offline and accurately predicts stock requirements across multiple sites.

 Fail to adopt effective technology quickly enough and you could be in trouble.
-As M&S were in 2017: thanks to an underperforming distribution centre online purchases were delivered late.
+As M&S were in 2017: thanks to an underperforming distribution center online purchases were delivered late.

 Look back to the last major nationwide retail event and you’ll be staring Easter in the face.

-Asking the right questions of your firm’s performance can identify areas for improvement that can be implemented in time for Christmas:
+Asking the right questions of your firm’s performance can identify areas for improvement that can be implemented in time for the Holidays: